onqtam/headjack/docs/why/10_COOPERATION.md

 > "The arc of the moral universe is long but it bends toward cooperation." - [Martin Luther King Jr.](https://www.goodreads.com/quotes/646750-let-us-realize-the-arc-of-the-moral-universe-is), probably

+Science is the clearest example of global coordination.

+> "In terms of global coordination, I think the best example is science... the whole of science (already since at least half a century) is fully global, fully international.
+There isn’t something like a Chinese science, and a Russian science, and an American science.
+There is just science." - [Francis Heylighen](https://www.organism.earth/library/document/glimpsing-the-global-brain)

 ██████████████████████████████████████████████████████████████████
 # SECTION: vulnerability & leap of faith & forgiveness
 ██████████████████████████████████████████████████████████████████